Jeff Driskel: Louisiana Tech

-College statistics

 Baseball

 Despite not playing baseball since high school, Driskel was selected by the Boston Red Sox with the 863rd pick of the 2013 Major League Baseball Draft.
 Driskel signed a contract, but he had no plans to stop playing football.

 Professional career

 San Francisco 49ers

-Driskel was selected by the San Francisco 49ers in the sixth round of the 2016 NFL Draft with the 207th overall pick.
+Driskel was selected by the San Francisco 49ers in the sixth round of the 2016 NFL draft with the 207th overall pick.
 The 49ers previously traded tight end Vernon Davis to the Denver Broncos in exchange for the pick used to select Driskel.
 On May 5, 2016, the 49ers signed him to a four-year, $2.45 million contract with a signing bonus of $112,539.
 Driskel began training camp as the No. 4 quarterback on the depth chart.
 After a season-ending injury to Thad Lewis, Driskel competed with Christian Ponder for the third-string quarterback position.
-On September 3, 2016, he was waived by the 49ers.
+On September 3, he was released by the 49ers as part of final roster cuts.

 Cincinnati Bengals

-Driskel was claimed off waivers by the Cincinnati Bengals on September 4, 2016.
-He began the season as the Bengals' third quarterback on their depth chart behind veterans Andy Dalton and A. J. McCarron.
+On September 4, 2016, Driskel was claimed off waivers by the Cincinnati Bengals.
+He began the season as the Bengals' third-string quarterback on their depth chart, behind veterans Andy Dalton and A. J. McCarron.

 On September 4, 2017, Driskel was placed on injured reserve.

-Driskel made his regular-season NFL debut on October 21, 2018, in relief of Andy Dalton in the fourth quarter in the final minutes of a 45–10 loss to the Kansas City Chiefs, completing all four of his pass attempts for 39 yards.
-In Week 12, against the Cleveland Browns, Dalton was injured and out for the season with a thumb injury.
-Driskel came into the game in relief and threw his first professional touchdown to Tyler Boyd.
+In Week 7 of the 2018 season, Driskel made his regular-season NFL debut in relief of Andy Dalton in the fourth quarter.
+In the 45–10 loss to the Kansas City Chiefs, the former completed all four of his pass attempts for 39 yards.
+In Week 12 against the Cleveland Browns, Dalton was injured and subsequently ruled out for the season with a thumb injury.
+Driskel came into the game in relief and threw his first professional touchdown to wide receiver Tyler Boyd.
 He added a late rushing touchdown in the 35–20 loss.
-He started the last five games of the season for the Bengals.
-He went 1–4 and passed for 764 yards, five touchdowns, and two interceptions in the five starts.
+He started the last five games of the season for the Bengals, where he finished 1–4 and passed for 764 yards, five touchdowns, and two interceptions in five starts.

-Driskel was placed on injured reserve on August 31, 2019.
+On August 31, 2019, Driskel was placed on injured reserve.
 He was waived from injured reserve with an injury settlement on September 11.

 Detroit Lions

 On September 17, 2019, Driskel was signed by the Detroit Lions.
-On November 10, 2019, Driskel made his first start for the Lions against the Chicago Bears after Matthew Stafford was inactive due to injury.
-He finished the Week 10 contest with 269 passing yards, one touchdown, and one interception as the Lions lost 20–13.
-In Week 11 against the Dallas Cowboys, Driskel threw for 209 yards and two touchdowns and rushed for 51 yards and a touchdown in the 35–27 loss.
-After suffering a hamstring injury during a loss to the Washington Redskins, Driskel was placed on injured reserve on November 30, 2019.
+In Week 10, Driskel made his first start for the Lions against the Chicago Bears after Matthew Stafford was inactive due to injury.
+He finished the contest with 269 passing yards, one touchdown, and one interception as the Lions lost 20–13.
+In Week 11 against the Dallas Cowboys, Driskel threw for 209 yards and two touchdowns, as well as 51 yards and a touchdown on the ground, in the 35–27 loss.
+After a Week 12 loss to the Washington Redskins, Driskel was placed on injured reserve with a hamstring injury.
+Rookie David Blough would start the remaining five regular season games, all of which resulted in losses.